WOLO-TV: Bahakel purchase

 In 1964, Cy Bahakel bought the station out of bankruptcy and changed its call sign to WOLO-TV, seeking a fresh start.
 Immediately, work began to add height to the station's tower to increase its coverage area.
-WOLO announced another upgrade in 1966, with the height going from 522 ft to 933 ft and an increase in power to 550,000 watts.
-This ultimately materialized in 1969 as an increase to 904,000 watts, followed up in 1981 by a boost to 3.6 million watts.
+WOLO announced another upgrade in 1966, with the height going from 522 ft to 933 ft and an increase in power from 174,000 watts to 550,000 watts.
+This ultimately materialized in 1969 as an increase to 904,000 watts, followed up in 1981 by a boost to 3.6 million watts from a new 1149 ft tower.

 The case of WOLO-TV was not unique.
 Instead of one VHF station in Chattanooga, Tennessee, Bahakel bought three similar UHF stations: WOLO, WKAB-TV in Montgomery, and WCCB in Charlotte—all ABC affiliates at the time, and two of them off the air—in the same year.
 All three were then upgraded to increase their coverage areas at the same time that the All-Channel Receiver Act meant that all new sets could receive UHF stations; the three stations had become profitable operations by the early 1980s.
 Cash flow increased fivefold from 1975 to 1979, and the staff tripled in size.

+In the 1970s, even as ABC rose to become the nation's highest-rated network for the first time, WOLO-TV remained stubbornly in third place.
+This was in part because Bahakel ran the station very cheaply.
+While its on-air look during this time left much to be desired, it had something of a cult following among students at the University of South Carolina.
+Before the 1981 power increase, it was frequently knocked off the air due to technical glitches.